Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

-{We would like to emphasize that the same architectures of these two machines can be reused for a different training based on other CR models.
-This is because the structure of the spectra of a new CR model are fairly similar and the purpose of training (finding inverse function) is identical.
-Hence, it can help a lot in saving time for tweaking the layers and hyper parameters of CNN.
-Usually, the most time consuming procedure is not the training one, but the tweaking of the machine architecture is.
-In some optimistic case, it may be enough to only re-train the last few layers. }
+We want to emphasize that one can reuse the same architectures of these two machines for training different CR models because the purpose (finding inverse functions) is identical.
+Hence, time can be saved in modifying CNN layers and hyperparameters.
+Usually, the most time-consuming procedure is not the training but the machine architecture modification.
+It may be sufficient to only retrain the last few layers in some optimistic cases.